Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 6

 a shrapnel on / near side o /

-house; then 30 seconds later, a
+house; then, 30 seconds later, a

 shrapnel on / far side of it; then

-30 seconds later a high explosion
+30 seconds later a high explosive

 shell right into the house